informalsystems/tendermint-rs/README.md

 - `v0.23.x` targets Tendermint Core v0.34.x
 - `dev` will target Tendermint Core v0.36.x

+We will do our best to support one version behind the latest official release of Tendermint Core (e.g. if v0.35.x is the latest release, we will aim to support v0.34.x as well).

 ## Documentation

 See each component for the relevant documentation.